 Built into the bedrock of Sedona.

 My grandfather, William Kind Hamburg, was a developer in mid-century Sedona.
-He built Mission Hills in West Sedona and Lazy Bear Estates in Uptown — neighborhoods where families still live today, three generations later.
-He didn't just sell Sedona real estate.
-He literally helped shape what Sedona looks like.
+He built Mission Hills in West Sedona and Lazy Bear Estates in Uptown, neighborhoods where families still live today, three generations later.
+He didn't just buy and sell lots here.
+He helped shape what Sedona looks like.

 My father grew up in those neighborhoods.
 I grew up walking distance from them.
-I've been climbing these red rocks, drinking coffee in Uptown, and watching this town evolve for 35 years.
-When I tell a buyer "this neighborhood floods in monsoon season" or "this view will be blocked by future development" — that's not from a comp report.
+I've been climbing these red rocks, drinking coffee in Uptown, and watching this town evolve for as long as I can remember.
+When I tell a buyer "this neighborhood floods in monsoon season" or "this view will be blocked by future development," that isn't from a comp report.
 That's from showing up here every day of my life.